German whisky: Black Forest - Rothaus

 The mash for this whisky is produced in the Rothaus State Brewery of Baden in the heart of the Black Forest.
 The brewery was founded on the site of a Benedictine monastery in 1791.
 The mash is then transferred to Karlsruhe, to the distillery Kammer-Kirsch GmbH for distillation.
 The distillery was founded in 1909 as the test distillery for the state of Baden, with the primary objective of producing a high quality Kirschwasser.
 The whisky is distilled twice and stored mainly in bourbon casks with some finishing for special bottlings.
 The main batches are released yearly on 16 March – the birthday of the Rothaus master brewer, Max Sachs.
 Distillery Kammer received the award "Germany's Best Whisky Distillery 2011", "Germany's Best Whisky Distillery 2012" and a silver medal at the IWSC 2013 for the product.

 Blackwood

 The Blackwood distillery Seeger in Calw-Holzbronn has been producing whisky using wheat since the 1980s.
 A 12-year-old filling is planned.
-The whisky and the fruit brands with which the distillery began is well known in a wider area around southern Germany.
+The whisky and the fruit brandies with which the distillery began is well known in a wider area around southern Germany.